Waste and Recycling

 - All equipment (e.g. filters) must be maintained in a clean and efficient condition.

 - The pool must be kept clean, the structure must be sound, and the surroundings (e.g. presence of leaves and algae, broken tiles, rusty ladders, etc.) must be safe.

 Cooling Towers / Warm Water Systems (High Risk Manufactured Water Systems)

-Owners of Cooling Towers and Warm Water Systems are required to register their system within one month of commissioning and registration must be renewed annually.
-The relevant registration form and current fees are available below:
+Owners of Cooling Towers and Warm Water Systems are required to register their systems within one month of commissioning and registration must be renewed annually.

-Owners of cooling towers and warm water systems are issued with an annual Notice from Council requiring that they engage in a competent third party auditor to inspect the system and undertake microbiological testing.
+Owners of warm water systems will be issued with an annual notice from Council requiring that they engage a competent person to inspect the system and undertake microbiological testing.

-- at or greater than 10cfu/ml in a warm water system
+- 10 cfu/mL or greater in a water sample from a warm water system, or;

-- at or greater than 1000cfu/ml in a cooling water system
+- 1000 cfu/mL or greater in a water sample from a cooling water system